ESMWG/NoahMP-Example/README.md

 ## Setting up the Linux environment

-NoahMP runs in a Linux environment and requires the [NetCDF4](https://www.unidata.ucar.edu/software/netcdf/) library installed in your system.
+NoahMP runs in a Linux environment and requires the [NetCDF4](https://www.unidata.ucar.edu/software/netcdf/) and MPI libraries installed in your system.

 If you are using Windows 10, you can either enable [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about) or install a virtual machine using [Oracle VirtualBox](https://www.virtualbox.org).